 Exercise and physical therapy

 Physical therapy meant to slow the progression of osteoporosis will focus on weight training, posture correction and balance improvement.
-Weight-bearing exercises, such as walking, jogging and dancing, can also improve and maintain bone health.
+Weight-bearing exercises for osteoporosis, such as walking, jogging and dancing, can also improve and maintain bone health.

 Dietary changes